$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: Introduction and results

 It appears to be a common phenomenon that some forms of integration are only possible after extending to the right cohomology in higher structures.
 For example, central extensions of Lie algebras do not, in general, integrate to central extensions of Lie groups.
 This obstruction, however, may be overcome by integrating to a Lie 2-group~\cite{Zhu:1204.5583}.
 Similarly, the general integration of Lie algebroids only becomes possible after they are regarded as Lie $\infty$-algebroids and integrated to Lie $\infty$-groupoids, cf.~\cite{Severa:1506.04898}.

-We note that any Leibniz algebra canonically gives rise to an $\ophLie$-algebra, a weak Lie 2-algebra, cf.~\cite[Example~2.22]{Roytenberg:0712.3461} as well as \ref{prop:Leib_is_hemistrict_ELinfty}.
+We observe that any Leibniz algebra canonically gives rise to an $\ophLie_2$-algebra, a weak Lie 2-algebra, cf.~\cite[Example~2.22]{Roytenberg:0712.3461} as well as \ref{prop:Leib_is_hemistrict_ELinfty}.
 From the standpoint of higher Lie theory, there has to be a natural extension of the usual integration theory of $L_\infty$-algebras, cf.~\cite{Getzler:0404003,Henriques:2006aa}, that allows for an integration of this weak Lie 2-algebra.

-The higher version of the ``coquecigrue problem,'' i.e.~an integration of $\opLeib_\infty$-algebras, would then be similarly resolved: each $\opLeib_\infty$-algebra needs to be promoted by additional (higher) alternators to an $EL_\infty$-algebra, which should then be integrable, in principle, by general higher Lie theory.
+The higher version of the ``coquecigrue problem,'' i.e.~an integration of $\opLeib_\infty$-algebras, would then be similarly resolved: each $\opLeib_\infty$-algebra needs to be promoted by additional (higher) alternators to an $EL_\infty$-algebra, that may have to be more general than the $E_2L_\infty$-algebras constructed here.
+These then should be integrable, in principle, by general higher Lie theory.